Run the interactive server installer

 Click Install.
 The installation finishes and the summary is displayed.

-The properties set during the server installation are recorded in the installed.properties file stored in the profile directory.
+The properties set during the server installation are recorded in the installed.properties file stored in the server profile directory.

 Default location on Windows: